apioo/fusio/doc/basic/get_started.rst

 Through the command ``php bin/fusio deploy`` you can deploy the API.
 It is now possible to visit the API endpoint at: ``/todo``.

+Migration
+^^^^^^^^^

+The demo endpoint works on an app_todo table.
+In order to create this table you need to execute the migration files available at ``src/Migrations/System``.
+The migrations can be executed with the following command:
+``php bin/fusio migration:migrate --connection=System``

+By default we use the System connection, which is the connection where Fusio is installed but you can also use any other connection.

 Access a non-public API endpoint
 --------------------------------